 Remedial coursework (University Study Strategies (GS 0113) and/or Critical Thinking Strategies (GS 1213)) may also be required.
-Students declared academically ineligible by another college or university may petition for conditional admission to SNU by submitting a written request to the Dean of the College of Teaching and Learning.
+Students declared academically ineligible by another college or university may petition for conditional admission to SNU by submitting a written request to the VPAA for Undergraduate Studies.